Black Friday this year is 24th November. Love it or hate it, it's hard not to be tempted to scour the internet for a deal.

-It's now ten years since I retired from the Metropolitan Police Service, and things have changed quite a bit for me.
+It's over ten years since I retired from the Metropolitan Police Service, and things have changed quite a bit for me.

 It's normal for us to want the best for future generations and those we're close to.
 Often that involves thinking about what we would say to our younger selves and offering a few words of wisdom.